 The Ernest Giles project is located 250km north-east of Laverton in the Yilgarn in central Western Australia.
-The project covers over 2,000sq km of unexplored Yilgarn Craton hosting greenstone belts and intrusives with over 210km of strike of prospective rocks.
+The project covers approximately 1,800sq km of unexplored Yilgarn Craton hosting greenstone belts and intrusives with over 180km of strike of prospective rocks.

 Greatland believes the project has the potential to deliver significant shareholder value with the discovery of large +5 mil oz gold deposits.